Key takeaways:

 Even if you don’t see the reason for your current situation on this list, you might still have options.

-If your financial situation changes, you’ll want to reach out to your school’s financial aid department, not the government, about an aid adjustment.
+If your financial situation changes, you’ll want to reach out to your school’s financial aid department, not the government, about a financial aid adjustment.

 Once requested, the school’s financial aid administrator will review your request and relevant documentation to determine if an aid adjustment, also known as a professional judgement, is needed.
 If they approve your request, they’ll edit the data in your FAFSA, which changes your Student Aid Index (SAI).
 Their decision is final and the DE can’t interfere on your behalf.

-Every school approaches an aid adjustment slightly differently, but generally, you’ll want to follow these four steps:
+Every school approaches an aid adjustment slightly differently, but generally, you’ll want to follow these three steps:

 Even if your financial situation has changed in the past year, still submit the FAFSA.
 You’ll need to complete it for the next steps.

-It might be tempting to fib on the FAFSA, but always fill it out accurately.
-Lying on this form can have serious consequences, including fines and jail time.
+Make sure to complete your FAFSA accurately.
+Misrepresenting information on this form can have serious consequences, including fines and jail time.
 Since the application pulls from the Internal Revenue Service’s (IRS) records, your financial information should be accurate for that tax year.

-If you notice you’ve made errors on your FAFSA, you can correct most of them.
+If you notice you’ve made errors on your FAFSA, you can correct them.

 Before you can request an aid adjustment, you’ll likely need to gather evidence of your changed financial situation.
 You’ll want relevant letters, pay stubs, bank statements, court or legal documents, and anything else that explains why you’re putting in a request.
 Have them all on hand now to save time later.